 The aspect which Molly finds most disturbing are the proposals for Investor State Dispute Settlement, since these have the potential to seriously undermine democracy.
 She is concerned that some of the most likely uses of such new corporate powers are likely to be in the health sector.
 She has also written about the threats to the precautionary principle and to our high environmental and animal welfare standards.

 During July the Green Group questioned M Juncker who is now President of the Commission and he stated that he shared some of our concerns, especially around ISDS and the lack of judicial oversight, so perhaps there is some cause for hope there.
 In addition the new Trade Commissioner Cecilia Maestrom similar raised concerns about ISDS during her response to questions from the parliament.
-The Green Group has this at the top of our priorities for this legislative session, and have a blog: TTIP: What Lies Beneath which you might be interested in following.
+The Green Group has this at the top of our priorities for this legislative session, and have a blog: TTIP: What Lies Beneath at ttip2014.eu which you might be interested in following.

 Molly won’t be personally involved in TTIP discussions since she has chosen to serve on the Economics Committee rather than the Trade Committee, but all Members of the Green Group will be fighting hard to mobilise public opinion against TTIP.
 To this end Molly took part in the Day of Action organised by the 38 Degrees pressure group on Saturday 11th October which you can view here (Molly is carrying one of the Ts in the walking billboard!)
 She is taking part in a debate [UPDATE August 2015: Link no longer available] with prominent members of other parties in Bristol on Saturday 8th November, for which free tickets are available.